Xen-Echo/devenv/README.md

 `<DOTFILE_DIR>`: `string` - Directory containing the dotfiles specified in this repository.

-##### Limitations

-This script can only execute on an Arch distribution at the moment, the only thing that ties it to arch is the ansible install command this can likely be improved.
+_Limitation: This script can only execute on an Arch distribution at the moment, the only thing that ties it to arch is the ansible install command this can likely be improved._